ergo-services/ergo/docs/advanced/debugging.md

 ### The `debug` Tag

-The `debug` tag enables the built-in profiler and additional instrumentation:
+The `debug` tag enables the built-in profiler and goroutine labeling:

 ```bash
 go run --tags debug ./cmd